History of Alagoas: 21st Century

 After the scandal that led Renan Calheiros to resign as president of the Brazilian Federal Senate in 2007, his son Renan Filho (PMDB) was elected mayor of Murici in October 2008.
 The mayor of Maceió, Cícero Almeida (PP), was reelected with 81.49% of the votes.

-In September 2008, the president of the Legislative Assembly of Alagoas, Antonio Albuquerque (PT do B), was removed from office for being the main suspect in the detour of R$ 280 million from the legislative branch, investigated by Operation Taturana.
+In September 2008, the president of the Legislative Assembly of Alagoas, Antonio Albuquerque (PT do B), was removed from office for being the main suspect in the detour of R$280 million from the legislative branch, investigated by Operation Taturana.
 Fourteen deputies were indicted and deputy Fernando Toledo (PSDB) took over the presidency of the branch.
 In July 2009, the president of the Supreme Federal Court, Minister Gilmar Mendes, ordered that eight of the 14 deputies return to the Assembly, including Antonio Albuquerque.

 In October 2010, Teotônio Vilela Filho (PSDB) was reelected governor in the first round with 52.74% of the votes against his opponent, candidate Ronaldo Lessa (PDT).

-In October 2014, Renan Calheiros Filho (PMDB-AL) was elected governor of the state of Alagoas in the first round with more than 52.16% of the valid votes.
+In October 2014, Renan Calheiros Filho (MDB-AL) was elected governor of the state of Alagoas in the first round with more than 52.16% of the valid votes.

+In 2018, Renan Filho was re-elected in the first round with 77.30% of the valid votes.

+In the 2022 election, Paulo Suruagy do Amaral Dantas (MDB-AL) went to the second round with Rodrigo Cunha (Brazil Union-AL), the election was close but Paulo Dantas won with 52.33% of the valid votes.